OpenEnergyPlatform/open-MaStR/docs/advanced.rst

 * :code:`credentials.cfg`: Credentials used to access
-  `Marktstammdatenregister (MaStR) <https://www.marktstammdatenregister.de/MaStR>`_ API (read more in :ref:` MaStR account and credentials`) and token for Zenodo.
+  `Marktstammdatenregister (MaStR) <https://www.marktstammdatenregister.de/MaStR>`_ API (read more in :ref:`MaStR account and credentials <MaStR account and credentials>`) and token for Zenodo.
 * :code:`data.yml`: Specify the name of the data version.
 * :code:`filenames.yml`: File names are defined here.
 * :code:`logging.yml`: Logging configuration.
 For changing the log level to increase or decrease details of log